We Will Rock You

 Appears on: Unreleased

-Not that big of a departure from the album version, until the middle of the song.
-The instrumental solo in the middle has been replaced with the effects solo from Get Down Make Love, which was recorded during this session too.
+Queen's sixth BBC Radio session was recorded in October 1977 at Maida Vale Studio 4.
+This version of It's Late is not that big of a departure from the album version, until the middle of the song.
+The instrumental solo in the middle has been replaced with the a solo similar to Get Down, Make Love.
 The middle part sounds kind of odd with this song.
 Still, just like the rest of Session 6, this one is worth getting.

 It's Late (The eYe Version) 1:08